armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

   - /spinnaker-install-admin-guides/install_on_k8s/
 ---

 This guide describes the initial installation of Spinnaker in Kubernetes, for which you need to choose between using two different installation methods: Spinnaker Operator or Halyard.
-By the end of this guide, you will have an instance of Spinnaker up and running on your Kubernets cluster.
+By the end of this guide, you will have an instance of Spinnaker up and running on your Kubernetes cluster.
 The document currently does not fully cover the following:

 * TLS Encryption
 * Authentication/Authorization